 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Fukuoka Hakata Gion Yamakasa

-Hakata Gion Yamakasa features a portable shrine, which is called Yamakasa, being carried while running at full speed in town.
+The Hakata Gion Yamakasa features a portable shrine, called Yamakasa, being carried while running at full speed in town.
 Every year from July 1st to 15th, the city of Hakata comes to life.
-Yamakasa is very heavy, and even a strong man can only pull for a few minutes.
-Besides the main Yamakasa shrine, ornamental Yamakasa that are around 10 metres to 15 metres high show up in different parts of the city.
+Yamakasa is very heavy, and even a strong man can only pull it for a few minutes.
+Besides the main Yamakasa shrine, ornamental Yamakasa that are around 10 to 15 metres high appear in different parts of the city.

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Tenjin Matsuri

-The most unique feature of the Kishiwada Danjiri Festival is the Yarimawashi, which is a 4-ton danjiri float that turns vigorously while pulled around the corner at full speed.
-This brave, breathtaking and beautiful scene is the result of the unity of each town.
+The most unique feature of the Tenjin Matsuri is the Yarimawashi, which is a 4-ton danjiri float that turns vigorously while being pulled around corners at full speed.
+This brave, breathtaking, and beautiful scene is the result of the unity of each town.

-Not only the excitement of the festival, but also the sculptures of the famous scenes of the war memorials and mythological stories carved in the zelkova-made danjiri are truly beautiful.
+Not only is the excitement of the festival significant, but also the sculptures of famous scenes from war memorials and mythological stories carved in the zelkova-made danjiri are truly beautiful.

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Aomori Nebuta Festival